starbackr-com/current/README.md

 #### Media storage management:
 Over 80% of social media posts are with images and videos.
 Users will be able to upload images and later videos directly within the app and share their experiences with their community.
 Uploaded images are scanned for inappropriate content and rejected immediately.

-#### Automated Relay management:
+#### Automated Relay management & Ability to add/remove relays:
 App automatically scans and connects to appropriate relays suited for users to send and receive posts.
 Users do not need to pay for relays or manually configure them.
+However, there is also an option for advanced users to change relays

 #### One address for NIP-05 and Lightning:
 To make it easier for users, we let them choose a single verified address to send and receive messages and send and receive sats.
 We also have choices on domain names such as current.tips, current.fyi